We are excited to welcome you back to campus. The spring semester is in your hands.

 This Not That

-As much as we all want to see our friends after the summer, it's not smart or safe to go to parties or gatherings of 10 or more people.
+As much as we all want to see our friends, it's not smart or safe to go to parties or gatherings of 10 or more people.
 Instead, try…

 Take advantage of all that Jax has to offer by inviting your close friends or roommates to go kayaking or on a nature walk.
 Explore the Cost Trail or Gentry Boardwalk & Nature Preserve on campus.
 Or, venture out to Jacksonville Arboretum & Gardens, Kathryn Abbey Hanna Park, or Tree Hill Nature Center.